Joecey/davinci-video-converter/README.md

 - Spend hours of my short life making a converter that uses an ffmpeg command for converting

 I chose the 3rd option

+I will make this README better at some point i promise, i just wanted to make the tool a bit more presentable.
+However, if you want to run it now you can just clone this repo and run `./davinci-video-converter` **Make sure you have ffmpeg installed!**